mardridi/Monte-Carlo-Search/README.md

 ## 💻 Technical Overview
 ### 📦 libraries and packages

+#### kaggle-environments>=0.1.6:
+It is a Python package that provides a simulation environment for various games and competitions hosted on Kaggle.
+This package allows users to define agents that can interact with the game environment and play against other agents.
+It also provides tools for visualizing the game states and actions taken by the agents.
+In this project, the kaggle-environments package is used to simulate and evaluate the performance of the Monte Carlo search algorithm for the game of Connect Four.

+#### Random:
+The random library is a standard Python library that provides a suite of functions for generating random numbers, as well as other random operations like shuffling and selecting random elements from a list.
+It is often used in simulations, games and other applications that require random behavior.

+#### Math:
+The math library in Python provides various mathematical functions for performing mathematical operations in Python.
+It includes functions for basic operations like addition, subtraction, multiplication and division, as well as more advanced functions like logarithms, trigonometric functions, and statistical functions.

+#### Time:
+The time library in Python provides various time-related functions.
+It allows the Python interpreter to pause or delay execution of code for a certain period of time, measure the time taken by a block of code to execute and retrieve the current time and date.

 ## 🛠️ Algorithm and Implementation

 ### 🕹️ Connect Four game implementation